mwarning/meshnet-lab/README.md

 As an alternative, you can stop all protocols using `./software.py clear` and remove all namespaces using `./network.py clear`.

+## Software Components

+`network.py` creates a network topology from a description in JSON.
+`software.py` starts routing protocol software in all namespaces.
+`topology.py` creates JSON files with descriptions of common topologies.
+`tools.py` contains tools to create ping statistics and to measure traffic.

 ## Add Traffic Control

 The command provided via the `--link-command` parameter of the network.py script will be executed twice.
 Once for every device end of a link (in the `switch` namespace).
 It is meant to be used to configure the kernel packet scheduler.